cirillojon/go-microservice-testing/README.md

 The point of this project was to get introduced to using Go and Go-Kit for building services, as well as how to incorporate technologies such as Docker and Kubernetes

-Obviously for a small stand-alone service like this, Docker and Kubernetes are a little overkill :)
+Obviously for a small stand-alone service like this, the use of Docker and Kubernetes here is a little overkill :)

 This service supports basic mathematical operations such as: addition, subtraction, multiplication, and division.